 - Masks in single handed boats (single sculls, SUPs, Optis, Lasers, etc) must be removed due to the risk of unexpected immersion.

-- Masks in double handed boats (double sculls, pairs, double-handed sailboats, etc) must remain on in accordance with WA State guidelines.
+- Masks in double handed boats or larger may remain on in accordance with WA State guidelines.
 The risk of unexpected immersion is much lower in these craft.

 - 6’ distance should be maintained on land at all times